 Credit risk is the single largest risk from the Company's business of extending Islamic financing products; management therefore carefully manages its exposure to credit risk.
-The credit risk management and control is centralized under the CCO function with regular monitoring performed by Enterprise Risk Committee.
+Credit risk management and controls are centralized under the CCO function with regular governance and monitoring exercised by the BRC and ERC.

 The estimation of credit exposure for risk management purposes is complex and requires the use of models, as the exposure varies with changes in market conditions, expected cash flows and the passage of time.
-The assessment of credit risk of a portfolio of assets entails further estimations as to the likelihood of defaults occurring of the associated loss ratios and of default correlations between counterparties.
+The assessment of credit risk of a portfolio of assets entails further estimations as to the likelihood of defaults occurring, of the associated loss ratios and of default correlations between counterparties.
 The Company measures credit risk using the concept of Expected Loss which requires the following measures